-While this aspiration could still be achieved through the delivery of a housing proposal if appropriate paths and connections were provided, development of the application site would create a narrowed section of green space which would erode the potential for a robust green link between the two local authority areas.
-The visual impact of the narrowed green space is seen to the greatest extent from viewpoints on the north east of the site.
+While this aspiration could still be achieved through the delivery of a housing proposal if appropriate paths and connections were provided, these are not provided in this proposal.
+In fact, no green connections are proposed through the site.

+The visual impact of this is seen to the greatest extent from viewpoints on the north east of the site.
 According to the applicant's Landscape and Visual Impact Assessment, views from Queen's Drive and Craigmillar Castle are where the greatest impact on the narrowing of the green link is particularly prevalent.
 The visual impression of the green space is that of a considerably narrowed area.
-This would discourage walkers or cyclists from utilising the green link, and while sensitive design could improve a reduced green link, the width is not sufficient within its context.
+This would discourage walkers or cyclists from utilising the green link.

-In summary, there are significant implications for allowing housing development on this site, including the impact on the potential for good visual and physical connections and the erosion of the strategic green link.
+In summary, there are significant implications for allowing housing development on this site, including the impact on the potential for good visual and physical connections and the removal of the strategic green link.
 While the connectivity impacts could be mitigated if paths and networks from the site are connected to Midlothian at appropriate locations, the contextual and visual impact cannot be mitigated and there is no compelling argument to suggest that the narrowed green link is appropriate.